bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:50:01

 Another thing you've mentioned a couple times is storage.
-And one of the things on the horizon, of course, is Eltoo.
+And one of the things on the horizon, of course, is eltoo.

 ## Storage, Privacy and Eltoo

 Speaker 1: 00:50:06

 So how does that, is that something you're really hoping for in terms of helping with adoption?
-I mean, I've seen that cited as one of the more useful gains from doing Eltoo is the storage component.
+I mean, I've seen that cited as one of the more useful gains from doing eltoo is the storage component.
 So what do you take?

-Speaker 2: 00:50:23
+Mark Erhardt: 00:50:23

 Not just for watchtowers, but...